ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 **(i) Password-based login**

-The mode of login is configured by admin, if the login is configured as Password-based login, the supervisor can login to the client machine in both online and offline mode.
+The mode of login is configured by admin, if the login is configured as Password-based login, the supervisor will be able login to the client machine in both online and offline mode using their password.

 1. System allows the user to enter their username and password and submit.
 1. System validates that the username belongs to an on boarded Registration Officer or Supervisor on that client.